 She added that the production remains faithful to Mozart's music.

-LVO also uses YouTube to present Streshinsky talking in depth about his vision of this production.
-Both videos can be seen at www.livermorevalleyopera.org.
+LVO also uses YouTube to present Streshinsky talking in depth about his vision of this unique production.
+View the video at www.livermorevalleyopera.org.

-Ice Cream & Opera, a Children's Opera Learning Adventure, will take place at 2 p.m., Sundays, Oct.
-3 and 10.
-After the show, children will have an opportunity to go on stage and experience what characters see while performing and meet the director and cast members.
+On Sundays, Oct.
+3 and 10, is Ice Cream & Opera, a Children's Opera Learning Adventure, beginning at 2 p.m.
+After the show, children will have an opportunity to go on stage and experience what a performer sees while on stage, meet the director and cast members.

 Included in the ticket price is a pre-opera talk one hour prior to curtain.
 A traditional artist's reception is held in the lobby immediately following each performance.
 Some performances will feature a public "after party" at a nearby location with complimentary appetizers and a chance to meet the cast and crew.